 Florida's report is a snapshot of some of the research-related activities and advancements across Mayo Clinic.
 More information and highlights can be found at the links below, and throughout the Mayo Clinic websites, mayoclinic.org and mayo.edu.

-Tags: About, Alzheimer's disease, Ben Pollock, biomanufacturing, biomarkers, biostatistics, brain, cancer, CAR-T, carbon ion therapy, Center for Regenerative Medicine, chemotherapy, clinical research, clinical trials, COVID-19, DeLisa Fairweather, discovery research, epidemiology, FDA, Hemant Murthy, Hong Qin, immunotherapy, James Meschia, Katelyn Bruno, Leonard Petrucelli, Mayo Clinic Cancer Center, Mayo Clinic College of Medicine and Science, Mercedes Prudencio, Mohamed Kharfan Dabaja, multiple sclerosis, nanomedicine, National Cancer Institute, neurodegenerative disease, neurosciences, News, oncology, Parkinson's disease, plasma, Progress Updates, proton beam therapy, radiation therapy, rehabilitation, Rickey Carter, stroke, Sunil Krishnan, Tania Gendron, Zbigniew Wszolek
+Tags: About, Alzheimer's disease, Ben Pollock, biomanufacturing, biomarkers, biostatistics, brain, cancer, CAR-T cell therapy, carbon ion therapy, Center for Regenerative Medicine, chemotherapy, clinical research, clinical trials, COVID-19, DeLisa Fairweather, discovery research, epidemiology, FDA, Hemant Murthy, Hong Qin, immunotherapy, James Meschia, Katelyn Bruno, Leonard Petrucelli, Mayo Clinic Cancer Center, Mayo Clinic College of Medicine and Science, Mercedes Prudencio, Mohamed Kharfan Dabaja, multiple sclerosis, nanomedicine, National Cancer Institute, neurodegenerative disease, neurosciences, News, oncology, Parkinson's disease, plasma, Progress Updates, proton beam therapy, radiation therapy, rehabilitation, Rickey Carter, stroke, Sunil Krishnan, Tania Gendron, Zbigniew Wszolek